Newspaper Page Text

 Field Goal to Win

-for Clark’s Team
+for ( lark’s Team

 3,000 SAW GAME

-Etmer Baker arose to another oc
+Elmer Baker arose to another oc

-casion Christmas Day afterncon at
+casion Christinas Day afternoon at

-Spillers Field in Atlanta.
-He stood
+Spillers Field in Atlanta He stood

-bick on his enemy 30 and pumped
+hack on his enemy 30 and pumped

 a perfect drop-kick through for

-three points and 2 Clark victory.
+three points anil a Clark victory.

 His boot proved the only difference